-- Continue to strategically plan for retirements prior to the potential vacancies occurring through phased strategic personnel management. - Full time ALS coordinator position.
-This position would be filled from the current Fire Department Staff and would require a replacement created by that vacancy.
-The anticipated cost to implement this position for FY2016 is as follows: Salary \$50,000, Benefits, \$34,000, and protective equipment and uniforms \$5,000 for a total of \$89,000.
+- Continue to strategically plan for retirements prior to the potential vacancies occurring through phased strategic personnel management. - As the demands of our EMS system remain constant; but quality control, statutory compliance, and training requirements increase; there is a need for a fulltime ALS coordinator position.
+This position would be filled from the current Fire Department Staff and would create a replacement created by that vacancy.
+The anticipated cost to implement this position for FY2018 is as follows: Salary \$50,000, Benefits, \$34,000, and protective equipment and uniforms \$6,000 for a total of \$90,000.
 Having this position filled will provide multiple areas of value to the Department.
-They will provide better oversight of the ALS program, the ability to increase ALS capabilities while working, and will be able to provide coverage on shift thereby saving overtime. - 1/2 FTE Data Analyst position.
+They will provide better oversight of the ALS program, the ability to increase ALS capabilities while working, and would be able to provide on shift coverage, saving overtime. - 1/2 FTE Data Analyst position.
 There are many questions facing the Town and Department on the level of service provided by the Fire Department.
+There are also questions about the proper measures for analysis.
+Eric Saylors has authored an interesting article titled "What's Next for the Fire Service Qualitative Measures

-Any changes to the current delivery of service will require data analysis.
+- vs. Quantitative Measures."
+Any changes to the current delivery of service will require a proper data analysis.
 Any decisions made to change the operation must be based on this data in relation to recognized standards.
 The Department does not have the staff capabilities or capacity to manage the data to conduct a proper analysis.
 There is more than one option to achieve the Data Analyst position.
 The option is to hire a Town employee or to use a contract vendor.
 In either case it is estimated the cost of this is \$40,000. - Dedicated Public Safety Information Technology Support.
-The Department has multiple applications that are not supported by the Town's IT Department.
+The Department's IT operations are being shifted from in house servers maintained by Fire Department staff and IT staff to Cloud based applications.
+The Fire Department has also lost its in-house IT knowledgeable staff and does not foresee a person with similar knowledge in the future.
 Public Safety Departments have stringent requirements for data access and maintenance.
-It is hoped that with additional support to the IT Department an internal position can be created allowing for a dedicated IT staff member 10-20 hours per week. - Second set of turnout gear replacement program.
-Due to NFPA requirements and challenges related to contaminated turnout gear each member should have a second set of turnout gear.
-Turnout gear costs approximately \$2500 per set.
-This would require a purchase of 56 sets of gear to be purchased over a 3 year period.
-The supplemental request of \$46,000 for year one.
+It is hoped that with additional support to the IT Department an internal position can be created allowing for a dedicated IT staff member 10-20 hours per week.
+It should be noted that the FY2018 budget allows for some additional contract services for IT support.